arunavenkatachalam/nosql-challenge/README.md

 	print("Number of documents in result:",results_count)

 3. What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?
-	** Search within 0.01 degree on either side of the latitude and longitude.
+	** Search within 0.01 degrees on either side of the latitude and longitude.
 	** Rating value must equal 5
 	** Sort by hygiene score